qstommyshu/qstommyshu.github.io/_tabs/about.md

 ## Purpose of This Site

 This blog is my personal space to share interesting topics I’ve explored and lessons I’ve learned.
 Writing helps me organize my thoughts and provides a sense of accomplishment.
 I believe the best way to learn is to teach others, and this site is my platform to do just that.

+Based on the number of grammar mistakes in my posts, you can tell how much ChatGPT is involved 😉.

 ## Education